Values Statement

 Content Warnings

-When posting topics that might be sensitive or upsetting to some people, we like to use Slack’s threads as a type of content warning.
-The first message is the content warning in brackets, while the actual message would be in the thread replies.
+When posting topics that might be sensitive or upsetting to some people, we like to use Discord’s spoiler tags as a type of content warning.
+The message starts with the content warning in brackets, and the actual message is written inside double pipe characters ||like this||

 There is no hard rule about what topics should be CWed, but some topics you might want to consider warning for are: